 They have an angelic 11-year-old son, Richard (Garry Miller), who collects the au pair’s knickers in his stamp album (“But Mum, all the kids are doing it!”).

-Teddy – elegantly dressed by Mr Fish – is charged with devising an advertising campaign to make McLaughlin’s Frozen Porridge “sexy” when his incompetence is mistaken for genius by his boss.
+Teddy – elegantly dressed by Mr Fish – is charged with devising an advertising campaign to make McLaughlin’s Frozen Porridge “sexy” when his incompetence is mistaken for the eccentricity of genius by his boss.

-Teddy wanders through the park trying to “think dirty” and the most innocent activities become titillating experiences in his mind.
+Stunned by the magnitude of his assignment, Teddy consults his obnoxious American colleague Nat Kaplan (Shelley Berman), who advises him to “think dirty!”
+And so Teddy wanders through the park trying to do just that, and the most innocent activities become titillating experiences in his Walter Mitty-like mind.

-Liz, meanwhile, is working away on a Clean Up TV Committee in the company of the trendy Reverend Geoffrey Mellish (Dinsdale Landen) whose dedicated manner conceals his lust for her.
+He decides to market the frozen porridge by embarking on a nationwide hunt for a gorgeous Miss Goldilocks.
+Liz, meanwhile, is working away on a Clean Up TV Committee in the company of the trendy Reverend Mellish, whose dedicated manner conceals his lust for her.

-While Liz is away for a conference at Harrogate (though being a good girl she never gets there), Teddy – influenced by an obnoxious American colleague (Shelley Berman) – finds himself in bed with Inga, the au pair (the stunning Julie Ege).
+While Liz is away for a conference at Harrogate (though being a good girl, she never gets there), Teddy finds himself in bed with Inga, the au pair (the stunning former Miss Norway, Julie Ege).